← All life events

 A monthly lottery that clears Multnomah County court fines and fees for 60 people.
 Entering doesn't guarantee you're picked, and some debts (like restitution and child support) can't be cleared.

-Who it’s for: People with Multnomah County court fines and fees (a monthly lottery picks 60 people)
+Who it’s for: People with Multnomah County court fines and fees whose income is below 80% of the area median (a monthly lottery picks 60 people)

 See the rule